jhwoodward/neo4j-node/README.md

 ﻿# Neo4j - NodeJS Api (with REST)

-*Please note that code is currently in transition from ES5 to ES6 style.*

 ## Prequisites

 A neo4j graph database instance is required to provide the persistence layer.
 You can download this from the neo4j website http://neo4j.com/.